-A tech leader with extensive cybersecurity expertise, Lenny tackles foundational IT and security challenges as VP of Product at Axonius.
+A tech leader with extensive cybersecurity expertise, Lenny is the CISO at Axonius, a cybersecurity tech company.
 Earlier, he helped build anti-malware software at an innovative startup and oversaw security services at a Fortune 500 technology company.
 Beforehand, he led the security consulting practice at a leading cloud services provider.

 "My goal is to make this topic as accessible to people as possible," says Lenny.
 "There is indeed much one needs to know to understand the inner workings of malicious code, but the good news is that people can begin learning how to do this work by building on the technical skills they already have, whether they are grounded in system administration, network security, software development or other aspects of IT."